scchan/hcc_wiki/Developer Information.md

 git clone https://bitbucket.org/multicoreware/hcc.git src mkdir build cd build
-# hcc will be installed to /opt/hcc by default
+# hcc will install to /opt/hcc by default
-# change it by running cmake -DCMAKE_INSTALL_PREFIX=<path you want to install hcc>
+# change the target directory by running cmake -DCMAKE_INSTALL_PREFIX=<path where you want to install hcc>
 cmake -DCMAKE_BUILD_TYPE=Debug ../src
 make -j1 world
 make -j1
 ```

-Please notice debug build would require larger memory so make -j4 make fail, even on a 8GB machine.
-So with debug build the command has been changed to make -j1.
+Note that the debug build requires more memory, so *make -j4* may fail, even on an 8GB machine.
+Thus, the debug build uses the command *make -j1.*

-Once the build is completed, install it and set necessary environmental variables:
+Once the build is complete, install it and set the necessary environmental variables:

 ```
-# hcc will be installed to /opt/hcc by default
+# hcc will install to /opt/hcc by default
 sudo make install

 # set HCC_HOME environment